 Section 4.
 By mutual agreement between the Employer and the employee involved, compensatory time off at the appropriate rate may be granted in lieu of premium overtime pay.
+It is understood that employee requests to be granted compensatory time will be considered individually by the Employer and will not be subject to arbitrary and capricious rejection.
 Such compensatory time off is to be granted within the 120 calendar day period succeeding the date on which the overtime is worked.
 If a written request is received prior to or within 45 days after the date on which the overtime is worked, the compensatory time off shall, subject to management's responsibility to maintain efficient operations, be scheduled and granted as requested by the employee.
 If the Employer does not schedule the compensatory time off in accordance with the employee's request, or at some other time mutually agreed to prior to the completion of the 120 calendar day period succeeding the date on which the overtime is worked, the employee shall be compensated at the appropriate rate of pay in lieu of compensatory time off.